 Revenue offers a range of methods for paying the tax.
 You can opt to make one single payment or you can phase your payments in equal instalments.
 Read about how to pay your LPT in 2014.

-The Local Property Tax (LPT) replaces the Household Charge which was abolished from 1 January 2013.
-Household Charge arrears that were not paid by 1 July 2013 were converted into LPT and will be collected by Revenue through the LPT system.
-The Non-Principal Private Residence (NPPR) charge on second homes applies for 2013 and should be paid to the relevant local authority.
+The Local Property Tax (LPT) replaced the Household Charge which was abolished from 1 January 2013.
+Household Charge arrears that were not paid by 1 July 2013 were converted into LPT and are now collected by Revenue through the LPT system.
+The Non-Principal Private Residence (NPPR) charge on second homes applied for 2013 and should be paid to the relevant local authority.

 During March 2013 Revenue wrote to residential property owners – see ‘Who is liable to pay LPT’ below.
 This letter included an LPT Return form for completion, an explanatory booklet and a Revenue Estimate of LPT liability.
 The Revenue Estimate of LPT liability is not a valuation of a property nor should it be regarded as an accurate calculation of LPT liability.
 It is simply the amount that Revenue will collect from property owners if they do not submit their LPT return.